Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the Universe: Conclusions

-\begin{itemize} \item Filamentary structures in ionized emission that connect the nearby companion galaxies to the host galaxy of the central luminous quasar. \item In the central 10 kpc surrounding the quasar, an extended nebula of low-ionization gas that we find to be heated by radiative shocks.
-Shocks are detected out to eight times the effective radius of the stellar light of the quasar host galaxy, indicating for the first time the presence of mechanical heating of gas on circumgalactic scales at this cosmic epoch. \item A powerful quasar-driven outflow in the inner 1.6 kpc from the quasar with velocities reaching 13,000 \kms, the fastest outflow detected in emission to date.
+$\bullet$ Filamentary structures in ionized emission that connect the nearby companion galaxies to the host galaxy of the central luminous quasar. \\

+$\bullet$ In the central 10 kpc surrounding the quasar, an extended nebula of low-ionization gas that we find to be heated by radiative shocks.
+Shocks are detected out to eight times the effective radius of the stellar light of the quasar host galaxy, indicating for the first time the presence of mechanical heating of gas on circumgalactic scales at this cosmic epoch. \\

+$\bullet$ A powerful quasar-driven outflow in the inner 1.2 kpc from the quasar with velocities reaching 13,000 \kms, the fastest outflow detected in emission to date.
 We measure an outflow rate of 2000 \myr\ and a kinetic luminosity of 6$\times10^{46}$ \ergs with a 5\% coupling efficiency to the bolometric luminosity of the quasar.
-The outflow is powerful enough to explain the kinetic energy due to the turbulent motion of the gas observed on galactic and circumgalactic scales out to 10 kpc, suggesting it the primary driver of the observed shocks. \item While star formation activity can partially contribute to driving the radiative shocks, the star formation rate required to be the dominant heating mechanism is much larger than what is measured within the low-ionization nebula around 10 kpc from the quasar.
-Thus, the most likely scenario is that the quasar provides most of the energy and momentum necessary to drive the shocks, with likely only a minor contribution from star formation. \end{itemize}
+The outflow is powerful enough to explain the kinetic energy due to the turbulent motion of the gas observed on galactic and circumgalactic scales out to 10 kpc, suggesting it is the primary driver of the observed shocks. \\

+$\bullet$ While star formation activity can partially contribute to driving the radiative shocks, the star formation rate required to be the dominant heating mechanism is much larger than what is measured within the low-ionization nebula around 10 kpc from the quasar.
+Thus, the most likely scenario is that the quasar provides most of the energy and momentum necessary to drive the shocks, with likely only a minor contribution from star formation. \\

 In summary, the powerful quasar in W2246-0526 is likely driving the turbulence and shocks observed on large scales around its host, probably preventing gas from cooling efficiently and being accreted to the central kpc of the system.
-If W2246-0526 is representative of the Hot DOG population, these results suggest that luminous, obscured quasars can provide effective negative feedback not only on galactic but also on CGM scales as early as 1.3 Gyr after the Big Bang.
+If W2246-0526 is representative of the Hot DOG population, these results suggest that luminous, obscured quasars can provide effective negative feedback not only on galactic but also on CGM scales as early as 1.3 Gyr after the Big Bang. \\

 \facilities{JWST(NIRSpec), HST(WFC3) }\\ The data is available at MAST: \dataset[10.17909/zydy-1534]{\doi{10.17909/zydy-1534}} \software{astropy \citep{Astropy2013, Astropy2018}, reproject \citep{thomas_robitaille_2023_7584411}, \qfit \citep{ifsfit2014}}